Overview

 The best time for visiting South Africa

-You can drive this route year round, but each season has its advantages and disadvantages.
+You can drive this route year-round, but each season has its advantages and disadvantages.
 So, it mainly depends on your personal preferences what the ideal time is for this route.

 It’s important to note that South Africa is located in the Southern Hemisphere, so the seasons are opposite to those in the Northern Hemisphere.

-The overall best time to visit South Africa, is from May to October.
-During these winter months, you can expect more pleasant temperatures and less rain, as this period is dry season.
+The overall best time to visit South Africa is from May to October.
+During these winter months, you can expect more pleasant temperatures and less rain, as this period is the dry season.
 It is also the best time for spotting wildlife, because there’s less vegetation, resulting in better visibility.
 If you would like to visit Drakensberg, you should keep in mind that it can snow here during the winter months.

-November to March are peak tourist season.
+November to March the peak tourist season.
 During these months, you can expect more crowds and higher prices.
 Because these months are the rainy season, some regions are more beautiful during this period.
 Keep in mind that it is much warmer and also more humid than during the winter months.

 Remember that South Africa is a very large country, so there can be a big difference in the weather on both sides of the country.
 So be prepared for all kinds of weather!